Transplant Institute Patient Stories

 In April, she was hospitalized near her home in Port Jervis, New York.
 After a month, doctors told Maureen they had run out of treatment options and she needed a lung transplant.
 They recommended NYU Langone.

 In May 2018, the Transplant Institute team evaluated Maureen for a right lung transplant and placed her on the organ waitlist.
-Just 25 days later, Dr. Zachary N. Kon performed successful lung transplant surgery.
+Just 25 days later, NYU Langone surgeons performed successful lung transplant surgery.

 “I have no idea how long I would have lasted waiting for a lung, so I feel very blessed,” she says.